Yarvannim/Yarvannim/README.md

 ![](https://github.com/Yarvannim/git-stats/blob/master/generated/overview.svg#gh-dark-mode-only)
 ![](https://github.com/Yarvannim/git-stats/blob/master/generated/languages.svg#gh-dark-mode-only)

+For all my school projects i am forced to use their own gitlab so i cannot those projects on github

 <!--
 **Yarvannim/Yarvannim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.